 A Black postal worker from Houston, Heman Sweatt, challenged that tragic history of legal segregation and racism by taking the university to court.
 Sweatt had been barred entrance into the university's law school because of his race.
 The suit worked its way up the legal chain, finally reaching the Supreme Court in 1950, where a young Thurgood Marshall argued the case with an NAACP co-counsel.
 The high court's decision, which said in part that Sweatt was not afforded an "equal" graduate education since the university's law school for Blacks was woefully understaffed and resourced, became a legal keystone for the 1954 groundbreaking Brown v.
 Board of Education decision.

-Some 60 years later, Aimee Fisher, a white woman, sued the University of Texas alleging she had been denied undergraduate entrance because of her race.
+Some 60 years later, Abigail Fisher, a white woman, sued the University of Texas alleging she had been denied undergraduate entrance because of her race.
 "Less qualified" Black students were admitted, she claimed.

 The university argues Fisher fell short of its academic standards, and race had nothing to do with it.